cirosantilli/linux-cheat/ubuntu/apt-get.md

     sudo aptitude install ppa-purge
     sudo ppa-purge ppa:matthaeus123/mrw-gimp-svn

-Not sure what is the wieth of:
+Not sure what is the weight of:

     sudo add-apt-repository --remote

-##ppas outside launchpad
+##PPAs outside launchpad

 The best I could find for now to add was the GetDeb way: